Xenophong/GTEx_Mitonuclear_eQTL/README.md

 }
 ```

-The latter is performed using the [disgenet2r R package](https://github.com/jinfar/disgenet2r), we show scripts for running and processing of disgenet2r results in the ```post-eQTL``` directory.
+The latter is performed using the [disgenet2r R package](https://github.com/jinfar/disgenet2r), we show scripts for running and processing of disgenet2r results in the ```post_eQTL``` directory.

 # Mendelian randomization